nuraylaraacar-Seng/Nexus-HR-AI/README.md

 Background:
 The project originated as a Software Requirements Analysis assignment focused on documentation and system design.
 It was extended into a working prototype to validate the architecture through implementation.

-🛠️ Data Handling & Prototyping
+🛠️ Data Layer & System Design
-For this MVP, the application runs on a static CSV dataset rather than a traditional relational database.

-Focus on Core Logic: Using a static file allowed me to iterate quickly and focus heavily on data manipulation (Pandas) and AI prompt engineering without the overhead of database management.

-Future Roadmap: Integrating a proper relational database is the primary goal for the next iteration to support dynamic CRUD operations and multi-user concurrency.
+The system operates on a file-based CSV data source instead of a relational database in its initial version.

+Design Rationale:

+Eliminates database overhead to prioritize data pipeline development Enables rapid iteration on:
+Data cleaning (Pandas-based ETL)
+Feature engineering
+Risk scoring logic
+LLM prompt orchestration

+Trade-off:

+Reduced scalability and concurrency support
+Improved development velocity and experimental flexibility

+🧭 Future Architecture Direction

+Planned migration toward a relational database layer (PostgreSQL) to support:

+Persistent multi-user sessions
+Concurrent data access
+Production-grade CRUD operations
+Scalable analytics workloads

 ## 🚀 Core Features